rickybarbour/ansible-examples/wordpress-nginx_rhel7/README.md

 Forked for a fun project.

 This was deployed on 2 different AWS EC2 instances as hosts using one master instance that updated the 2 hosts.
-This code works with AWS's RH7 image with no issues.
+This stack works with AWS's RH7 image with no issues.
 Using the Amazon Linux 2 Image will make you have to enable SELinux on the host that you are deploying to, compared to RH7 where no configuration changes were needed.

 ## WordPress+Nginx+PHP-FPM+MariaDB Deployment